hiro2233/nuttx/nuttx/tools/README.txt

-  configure.bat is a small Windows batch file that can be used as a replacement for configure.sh in a Windows native environment.  configure.bat is actually just a thin layer that execuates configure.exe if it is available.
+  configure.bat is a small Windows batch file that can be used as a replacement for configure.sh in a Windows native environment.  configure.bat is actually just a thin layer that executes configure.exe if it is available.
 If configure.exe is not available, then configure.bat will attempt to build it first.